-The group of five boys — all seniors — at Heard County High School found a large American flag and used black spray paint to write “2K18 Seniors!” on that flag.
+The group of five boys — all seniors — at Heard County High School found a large American flag and used black spray paint to leave their mark on it.
 When students and staff showed up for school in the morning, they were shocked to see the desecrated flag.

 The school’s principal, Brent Tisdale, said he was initially angry with the students who vandalized the American flag.
 That anger subsided, however, after he spoke with the students responsible and realized that it was a “teachable moment.”
 Tisdale said the students didn’t understand what they had done wrong so simply punishing them wouldn’t fix the problem.

 “Our students did not intend to be disrespectful or insult the flag or our country, but that is indeed what happened,” Tisdale said in a statement.

 As a photo of the vandalized flag was spread around social media the anger around the incident grew.
 The high school principal issued a statement on Facebook to address the issue and clarify how it was being handled.
 In fact, Tisdale found a unique way of having the students involved face the consequences of their actions.

 “My initial thought was five days out of school and no prom and all that, but that I don’t think was teaching them what we wanted to do, which was to value and understand other people’s feelings,” Tisdale told Fox 5.